 How to verify your PTIN and name on the account

-Enrolled Agents do not have to mail in the CE Certificates with license renewal
+Should Enrolled Agents mail in CE Certificates with license renewal?

 - reactivating an inactive Enrolled Agent license or

 - otherwise required to submit CPE hours in the middle of a renewal cycle

 Proof of CPE hours earned will most likely be required to be sent to the IRS, in the form of copies of CPE certificates.
 The IRS will notify you by mail if they require you to send copies of certificates.